jamesbthomas/ckad-practice/notes/kubectl.md

 filters output based on applied labels multiple k-v pairs can be put in the same command, should be comma separated with no white space

+# Other useful commands

+## `kube-apiserver -h | grep enable-admission-plugins`
+queries the API server for the list of enabled Admission Controllers